-Regarding the authorship of the various texts of the Bible, there is no doubt that the Holy Spirit inspired the holy people to write the Books.
+Regarding authorship of the various texts of the Bible, there is no doubt that the Holy Spirit inspired the holy people to write the Books.
 However, this does not necessarily mean that those persons wrote it by themselves.
 E.g. If Moses wrote the first 5 Books of the Old Testament (Pentateuch), who then wrote about Moses's death in the book of Deuteronomy?
-St. Paul's authorship of Hebrews is questioned, but we are comforted by the wisdom of the early Church that even if St. Paul himself did not write it, it was his own teachings (i.e., different understanding of authorship in ancient days).
+St. Paul's authorship of Hebrews is questioned, but we are comforted by the wisdom of the early Church that even if St Paul himself did not write it, it was his own teachings (i.e., different understanding of authorship in ancient days).

 This is how the ancient world understood authorship and applies to both the Old and New Testament.
-As an illustration, some icons show St. John with his young disciple scribing to the Apostle's right.
+We see this in some icons of St. John that show a young disciple scribing to the Apostle's right.
 This disciple is traditionally identified as St. Prokhor, one of the seven Deacons chosen later to care for the Christian community in Jerusalem (Acts 6:5).
-In the icon, St. Prokhor is shown writing the words of St. John, whose ear is inclined towards the heavens as if listening directly to God.
+In the icon, St. Prokhor is shown writing the words of St. John whose ear is inclined towards the heavens as if listening directly to God.